 What is the deadline for submitting an application?
 When will award decisions be made?

-November 19, 2023, 11 PM Eastern, is the application deadline.
-Award decisions will be made following application review.
+Award deadline is posted with the application information.
+Award decisions will be made as soon as possible following application review.

 What can the fellowship grant funds be used for?